zhangvi7/Remade-Personal-Website/README.md

+Updated personal website made with React, Semantic UI react, and react-router-dom

+Hi, welcome to my personal website.
+It is still incomplete, but I will soon update and complete it.
+Enjoy!

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>